A recent investigation revealed that hackers could steal them data you by simply watching its brightness screento him computer you.

-There are a bunch of ways to data collection from computers, without the requirement of a network connection or without the need for hackers to be in front of your computer.
+There are a lot of ways to collect data from computers, without the requirement of a network connection or without the need for hackers to be in front of your computer.
 Such examples have been reported through of speakersthrough of the fan, through the led of your hard drive, and a bunch of imaginative scenarios.

 One such kind of clever hacking it is also through the brightness of the screen.
 Researchers have found a way to steal data from computers remotely, without connection to the network or other devices, using the brightness of the LCD screen.

-This approach lies in subtle changes in the RGB color values of the LCD screen, but which can be detected by a device equipped with a camera.
-Hackers could, in theory, trick you into loading some malware onto your system and then use nearby cameras security to read this information.
+This approach lies in the subtle changes in the RGB color values of the LCD screen, which, however, can be detected by a device with a camera.
+Theoretically, hackers could trick you into uploading malware to your system and then use nearby security cameras to read this information.

 If you've already got up and are looking out the window for cameras aiming at you, calm down.
 According to research, hackers, in addition to breaking into your computer, should also break into a camera that has direct visual contact with your screen.